 1. Coffee or tea

 No refrigeration required for coffee.
 Just grind the beans and put into a coffee percolator on a grill placed over open flames.
-Or for an even easier coffee option, buy packets of instant coffee and make individual cups by pouring in boiling water.
+Or for an even easier coffee option, buy packets of instant coffee (link to Amazon) and make individual cups by pouring in boiling water.
 Not a coffee drinker?
 Bring along a selection of teas for everyone to choose from.

 2. Sugar and cream for coffee or tea